tolik-punkoff/csharp-examples/README.md

 add-leader-zero-string-format - Add leader zero's to string representation of a number with String.Format function

 kmg2bytes-example - kilo-, mega-, giga- bytes to bytes convert example

+files-generator - generate specified number of files with specified size and byte pattern